minagawah/react-widget-airport/README.md

   setWorker(new SharedWorker('./airport.worker.js'));
 ```

-From HTML, we can update the size of the widget.
+You can now use this worker to update the size of the widget
+from the page you embed the widget
+(and I already described how).

+&nbsp;

 #### (c) Calling from Other React Apps